drzdo/arma3-persistent-campaign/README.md

 ## Known issues

 - when player logs in - they get a saved loadout
     - then player changes items and logs out
     - then player logs back in - instead of getting loadout from step 2 they get saved loadout

+- when player joins in progress, the crate that was made an arsenal in this session is not synchronized as arsenal.
+    - inventory is synchronized OK, player just cannot "Open as Arsenal" on it.

 # Contributing